dev-ai-lab/aws-architect/README.md

   - **Elastic Network Adapter (ENA):** Up to **100 Gbps** bandwidth.
   - **Intel 82599 VF:** Up to **10 Gbps** (legacy option).
 - **Elastic Fabric Adapter (EFA)** – Optimized networking for tightly coupled HPC workloads.
+  - A network device attached to EC2 instances that enhances performance of inter-instance communication
   - Works only on **Linux** and supports the **Message Passing Interface (MPI)**.
   - Bypasses Linux OS for **low-latency, high-speed communication** between instances.